andyislegend/dota2-aghanim/README.md

             }
         });

-        // We establish connection with Steam Network and login user credentials registered in UserCredentialsProvider. steamClient.connectAndLogin();
+        // Now we can establish connection and login to Steam Network using user credentials registered in UserCredentialsProvider. steamClient.connectAndLogin();

         // now You can query for data using Steam Network API.